xdrip/xdrip_docs/docs/use/OOP.md

 <img src="../images/OOP_UI1.png" style="zoom:75%;" />

-Foreground service is an addition that makes it less probably the app will be put to sleep by the phone.
+Foreground service is an addition that makes it less probable the app will be put to sleep by the phone.
 Enable it if you have data loss.

 <img src="../images/OOP_UI2.png" style="zoom:75%;" />